Support for centres affected by the conflict in the Middle East

 Disruption to NEAs and practical examinations

-For some qualifications, we are now moving into the period when departments come together to mark and standardise non‑examined assessments and to conduct speaking exams.
-If current centre closures mean you may struggle to complete these activities by the published deadlines, please contact your Regional Development Manager or our customer support teams as soon as possible.
+If centre closures mean you may still struggle to complete these activities by the new deadline, please contact your Regional Development Manager or our customer support teams as soon as possible.

 We have measures which we can take here, from applying special considerations if the assessment is disrupted, to adjustments if the component cannot be undertaken at all.